Marin Academy: Athletics

-Marin Academy has developed a mid athletics program, highlighted by successes in soccer, cross country, boys' lacrosse, boys' water polo, and girls' volleyball.
+Marin Academy has developed a strong athletics program, highlighted by successes in boys' and girls' soccer, cross country, boys' lacrosse, boys' water polo, and girls' volleyball.
 The school competes in The Bay Counties League (BCL) within the North Coast Section (NCS).
 During the COVID era, the swimming and water polo teams were members of The Marin County Athletic League (MCAL).

 Marin Academy has won 11 North Coast Section championships in boys' soccer - 2000, 2001, 2006, 2007, 2008, 2010, 2012, 2014, 2017, 2018, 2019 and 2022 - and is a regular contender for regional championships.
 Girls' varsity soccer won the BCL and placed second in the North Coast Section Championship, losing to the Branson High School 4–2, in 2002.
 In 2006, the boys' soccer team won their third NCS championship in a match against University High School.
 Tied 1-1 through overtime, the NCS championship game was decided by penalty kicks, in which MA won 5–4.
 MA also defeated University in the BCL finals that year.
 In 2007, MA and University again matched up in the BCL and NCS championships, with UHS winning BCL and MA winning NCS 2–0.
 In 2008 MA and University were matched up once again in the BCL final and the Wildcats defeated the Devils 2–0.
 The two schools are rivals.

 The girls' soccer team has won the last 6 BCL titles from 2016 to 2022 (undefeated against league opponents in the last 4 seasons) as well as ones in 2002 and 2010.
 In 2019 and in 2020 they advanced to NCS finals against Cardinal Newman and to CIF finals against Branson, coming up a goal short in 3 of the games and a penalty kick in the other.
-In 2022 MA girls soccer won their first NCS title.
+In 2022 MA girls soccer won their first NCS title and in 2023, they won their first Norcal Championship.

 The girls' volleyball team won the state and NCS division V championships in 2004, after losing to University High School in both the NCS and Northern California championship games the year before.
 In the 2022 fall season the team won the NCS title.

 In the 2012 spring season, the Girls' Varsity Swim Team set the first North Coast Section record in Marin Academy history, with a time of 1:34.82 in the 200 yard freestyle relay.
 The girls placed fifth overall at NCS, first out of Marin County teams, and first out of schools with fewer than one thousand students.

 The Marin Academy boys' water polo team placed first in NCS DII in 2017 after defeating Alameda High School 13–8.
-In 2021 the team placed second in NCS DII.
+In both 2021 and 2022 the team placed second in NCS DII.
+In 2024, they again placed first in NCS DII after defeating Cardinal Newman in the championship game.

 The Marin Academy Cross Country team placed first in NCS DII in 2015 and placed second in the California State Championships D V in both 2013 and 2015.

 Current athletics offered include (but are not limited to):